DaHoC/restTest/README.md

 ### Client

 Run ClientTest in the project as java application and watch the output of the program.

-The web browser can also be used as client, where the URL is [HOST]:[PORT]/de.janhendriks.rest.server/palindrom/[INPUTSTRING]
+The web browser can also be used as client, where the URL is
+	[HOST]:[PORT]/de.janhendriks.rest.server/palindrom/[INPUTSTRING]

+Possible command-line arguments: -host [address] -port [port] -baseurl [baseurl]

+Default command-line arguments: -host 127.0.0.1 -port 8180 -baseurl de.janhendriks.rest.server